rayploski/appdev-setup/content/java/_index.md

 Our customers and prospects run on various versions of Java (some even 4-5 years old)!
 Here's the latest recommended way to install various JDKs from Oracle, OpenJDK and even Azul.
 We will install and manage multiple versions of Java on MacOS.

-### Using the Oracle installer

-Please download the macOS version from the [Oracle website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).

 ### Using Homebrew

     brew update